magnusmetz/magnusmetz.github.io/about.md

 ## Reviewers

-Everyone is welcome to become a reviewer for Vistat.
+Everyone is welcome to become a reviewer for this blog.
 Reviews are public in the pull requests on Github.
 There are no _anonymous_ reviewers here.

 ## Contributors